ericwindmill/flutter_by_example/angel-server/web/content/dart/0_about_dart/print.md

 author: "Eric Windmill"
 category: "Dart"
 subSection: "Getting Started with Dart"
-order: 3
+order: 8
 tags:
     - dart
-- hello world
+    - print
 ---

-In the previous lesson, you saw a program that print's "Hello, World" to the console.
+In a previous lesson, you saw a program that print's "Hello, World" to the console.

 ```dart
 void main() {